GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudasset.md

 ## Background

-It provides additional data access capability for Guance Cloud, which is convenient for users to have a better understanding of the product performance status of cloud suppliers.
+It provides additional data access capability for Guance, which is convenient for users to have a better understanding of the product performance status of cloud suppliers.

 ## Preconditions

 1. Offline deployment of [DataFlux Func](https://func.guance.com/#/)
-2. Open the [script market](https://func.guance.com/doc/script-market-basic-usage/) of self-built DataFlux Func
+2. Open the [script market](https://func.guance.com/doc/script-market-basic-usage/) of  DataFlux Func
-3. Create [API Key](../../management/api-key/open-api.md) in Guance Cloud "management/API Key management"
+3. Create [API Key](../../management/api-key/open-api.md) in Guance "management/API Key management"
-4. In the self-built DataFlux Func, install "Guance Cloud Self-built Check Core Core Package" and "Guance Cloud Self-built Check (Alibaba Cloud)" through "Script Market"
+4. In the  DataFlux Func, install "Guance  Check Core Core Package" and "Guance  Check (Alibaba Cloud)" through "Script Market"
-5. Open the [collector (such as Alibaba Cloud ECS)](https://func.guance.com/doc/script-market-guance-aliyun-ecs/) corresponding to the objects in the "Guance Cloud Self-built Check (Alibaba Cloud)" to be detected
+5. Open the [collector (such as Alibaba Cloud ECS)](https://func.guance.com/doc/script-market-guance-aliyun-ecs/) corresponding to the objects in the "Guance  Check (Alibaba Cloud)" to be detected
-6. Install the accompanying third-party dependency package in your self-built DataFlux Func
+6. Install the accompanying third-party dependency package in your  DataFlux Func
-7. In the DataFlux Func, write the self-built check processing function
+7. In the DataFlux Func, write the  check processing function
-8. In the self-built DataFlux Func, create auto-trigger configuration for the written function through "Manage/Auto-trigger Configuration"
+8. In the  DataFlux Func, create auto-trigger configuration for the written function through "Manage/Auto-trigger Configuration"

-**Note：**If you are considering using a cloud server for your DataFlux Func offline deployment, please consider deploying with your current Guance Cloud SaaS[on [the same carrier in the same region](../../../getting-started/necessary-for-beginners/select-site/)。
+**Note：**If you are considering using a cloud server for your DataFlux Func offline deployment, please consider deploying with your current Guance SaaS[on [the same carrier in the same region](../../getting-started/necessary-for-beginners/select-site/)。

 ## Configure Intelligent Inspection